eflumerf/styleguide/dune-daq-cppguide.md

 set with a single comment in the header, that is a good sign that it is a well-designed overload set.

+### Function Overloading [DUNE VERSION]

+If a function is overloaded by the argument types alone, make sure its behavior is very similar across the types, especially if the types are themselves similar (e.g., std::string vs. const char*)

 ### Default Arguments

 Default arguments are allowed on non-virtual functions when the default